Job Action Day: Start Up – How to Network

 1. Peer group for brainstorming, education, commiserating, and more importantly for creating referral or alliance partners;

-2. Prospects: a group that is your ideal target market or knows your ideal target market;
+2. Prospects: a group that is your ideal target market or knows your ideal target market.

 3. Professional business group or leads group, including professional associations, such as ASTD, PRSA, ISM, and others.
 Hiring decision-makers often Google your name before meeting with you.
 Being associated with a professional organization can boost your online presence.